mbrubeck/robinson/README.md

 * Parse a small subset of HTML and build a DOM tree.
 * Parse a small subset of CSS.
 * Perform selector matching to apply styles to elements.
+* Basic block layout.

 Coming soon, I hope:

-* Basic block and inline layout.
+* Inline layout.
 * Paint text and boxes.
 * Load resources from network or filesystem.